marcelo-almeida/neighborhood-map/README.md

 # Neighborhood Map
-this application contains a neighborhood map with some places of interest it is possible filter by name and see the number of likes
+This application contains a neighborhood map with some places of interest.

+It is possible filter by name and see the number of likes
 ## Requirements
 * Internet Browser (Chrome, Firefox, Edge...)
 ## How to run